Infotainment & Telematics

 Sky-Go Team, Qihoo 360, Black Hat USA 2020 [10]

-This Black Hat USA 2020 paper covers a Mercedes-Benz E300L with the NTG 5.5 head unit and HERMES telematics control unit.
-After reading the HERMES NAND flash (desoldered BGA) and reconstructing the YaFFS filesystem, the team found client TLS certificates encrypted with a hardcoded AES key; decrypting the private key allowed authenticating to Mercedes-Benz backend servers as a vehicle.
+At Black Hat USA 2020, the Sky-Go team studied a Mercedes-Benz E300L with the NTG 5.5 head unit and the HERMES telematics control unit.
+They read the HERMES NAND flash (a desoldered BGA) and rebuilt the YaFFS filesystem, where they found client TLS certificates encrypted with a hardcoded AES key; once the private key was decrypted, they could authenticate to Mercedes-Benz backend servers as a vehicle.
 A server-side SSRF in a social plugins web application then exposed internal backend files.
-Together these allowed accessing backend services and demonstrating remote door unlock and engine start via the cloud.
-Mercedes-Benz deployed a full patch within weeks.
+Between them, the two issues gave access to backend services and let the team unlock the doors and start the engine remotely through the cloud.
+Mercedes-Benz shipped a full patch within weeks.

 Volkswagen Group